saumygupta01/Digital-Literacy-Project/task-4-email-etiquette/social-media-checklist.md

 5. Never share your passwords or OTPs with anyone

 ## Created By
-Satyam Singh | VIT Bhopal University
+Saumy Gupta | VIT Bhopal University